JasperZhang121/Logic/README.md

 # Logic
-Paradox of implication: irrelevant reasoning &amp; counter-intuitive
+This repository contains a single word document for analysing the Paradox of implication: irrelevant reasoning & counter-intuitive.
+Pure thoery, no codes.